angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 The hidden room the party is escorted to is well hidden, and the Priestess takes deliberate pains not to reveal the mechanism by which the door is opened to the party.
 A DC 25 Perception roll is required to spot her secretly operate the mechanism in the floor.

 If the party follows the Priestess without resistance, she will lock them in the room, and release a poisonous gas into the room via a hidden mechanism.
 Once they realize they are trapped, the party may make a DC 40 Athletics check to try and force the door or a DC 25 Perception check followed by a DC 30 Disable Device or Knowledge (Engineering) check to discover and use the hidden mechanism inside the room to unlock and open the door.
+If the party unlocks or forces the door before disarming the gas trap, they only gain 1/2 the XP for the encounter.
-## Poisoned Gas Trap (CR 4, 1200 XP)
+## Statblock: Poisoned Gas Trap (CR 4, 1200 XP)
 **Type** Mechanical; **Notice** Perception DC 22; **Remove** Disable Device DC 20; **Trigger** touch; **Reset** manual; **Bypass** hidden switch (DC 25 Perception to locate)
 **Effect** Poison gas (Essence of Blue Whinnis); **Save** Fortitude DC 18 (Concentrated, +1 CR); **Special** This trap continues spewing poison until it is manually disabled.
 The primary activation method is a switch on the outside of the room the trap affects.
 _Essence of Blue Whinnis_